carpentries-incubator/python-text-analysis/_episodes/09-wordEmbed_train-word2vec.md

 ### Vocabulary limits
 Note that Word2Vec can only produce vector representations for words encountered in the data used to train the model.

-### fastText solves OOV issue
-If you need to obtain word vectors for out of vocabulary (OOV) words, you can use the fastText word embedding algorithm, instead (also provided from Gensim).
-The fastText algorithm can obtain vectors even for out-of-vocabulary (OOV) words, by summing up vectors for its component char-ngrams, provided at least one of the char-ngrams was present in the training data.

 ```python
 model.wv.most_similar(positive=['orca'],topn=30)
 ```